Sam Saunders (footballer): Challenging for promotion (2012–2014)

 Saunders began the 2012–13 season as a first-choice at the top of a midfield diamond formation, but he was dropped to the bench in mid-September 2012 and was utilised predominantly as a substitute for the remainder of the season.
 Saunders appeared in each of Brentford's three end-of-season playoff games as a substitute, but he was unable to help the Bees to victory in the 2013 League One play-off final.
 He made 44 appearances and scored three goals during the 2012–13 season and signed a new two-year contract in June 2013.

 Saunders began the 2013–14 season with starting roles in cup games and substitute cameos in the league.
 An illness suffered by George Saville brought Saunders into the game as a first-half substitute against Preston North End on 21 December and late in the second half he capped a fine Brentford performance by scoring the third goal in a 3–0 victory.
 He went on to score in four consecutive games and his form won him the December 2013 League One Player of the Month award.
-Saunders was sidelined with a knee problem in mid-January 2014, which required season-ending surgery in February.
+Saunders was sidelined with iliotibial band syndrome in mid-January 2014, which required season-ending surgery in February.
+He recovered sufficiently to be included in the matchday squad for the return match versus Preston North End on 18 April, but was ruled out with a quadriceps injury.
 In his absence, Brentford went on to win automatic promotion to secure a place in the Championship for the 2014–15 season.
-He led the team in assists during the season, with seven.